Lung Cancer Risks for Non-smokers

-Most people know that smoking causes cancer, but may not realize how many nonsmokers get lung cancer, too.
+Staying away from tobacco is the most important thing any of us can do to avoid getting lung cancer.
+But it’s not a guarantee.
 Every year, about 16,000 to 24,000 Americans die of lung cancer, even though they have never smoked.
-In fact, if lung cancer in nonsmokers had its own separate category, it would rank among the top 10 fatal cancers in the United States.
+In fact, if lung cancer in non-smokers had its own separate category, it would rank among the top 10 fatal cancers in the United States.

 - Radon gas.
-The leading cause of lung cancer in nonsmokers according to the US Environmental Protection Agency (EPA) is exposure to radon gas.
+The leading cause of lung cancer in non-smokers is exposure to radon gas, according to the US Environmental Protection Agency (EPA).
 It accounts for about 20,000 deaths from lung cancer each year.
 Radon occurs naturally outdoors in harmless amounts, but sometimes becomes concentrated in homes built on soil with natural uranium deposits.
 Studies have found that the risk of lung cancer is higher in those who have lived for many years in a radon-contaminated house.
 Because radon gas can’t be seen or smelled, the only way to know whether it’s a problem in your home is to test for it.
 A Citizen’s Guide to Radon, produced by the EPA, explains how to test your home for radon easily and inexpensively, as well as what to do if your levels are too high.

 - Cancer-causing agents at work.
 For some people, the workplace is a source of exposure to carcinogens like asbestos and diesel exhaust.
 Work-related exposure to such cancer-causing materials has decreased in recent years, as the government and industry have taken steps to help protect workers.
 But the dangers are still present, and if you work around these agents, you should be careful to limit your exposure whenever possible.